atommoran/ecr-apache-web-server/BUILDLOG.md

 * Created the ecs_infra.yaml CloudFormation template, modifying an AWS Documentation example
 * Made configuration json file: ecr-infra-configuration.json

-Pushing this commit now to save the configuration file as is, next commit will:
+## 0.4 - Cloudformation deployment
-* Implement deployment commands in cfn-deploy.sh
+* Implemented deployment commands in cfn-deploy.sh to create, update and delete ECS stack
+* Granted ECR IAM permissions to EC2Role in EC2 infra stack, to pull image
+* Fixed arm64 to x86 image issues by using docker buildx
-* Configure personal configuration, and add .gitignore to hide changes
+* Added .gitingore to hide changes to ecr-infra-configuration.json

+Still to do:
 * Make script to update image: build, push and then update the ECS service